sauravsharma2524/Nexview-GPT/README.md

 - planning for main and secondary container
 - fetched data for movie trialer video
 - embedded the youtube video and made it autoplay and mute
-- made web app responsive
+- made web app responsive for all device sizes till the browse page video container

 <!-- BROWSE PAGE -->
  - Main Container